 Presidential Candidates Forum.
 The Chapters Council organizes the ACRL Presidential Candidates Forum.

 Annual Report.
-Each year, the Chapters Council submits an annual report to ACRL, using the Plan for Excellence Implementation Form, and making it available to all chapters.
+Each year, the Chapters Council submits an annual report and work plan to ACRL, and makes it available to all chapters.

 ACRL recognizes the importance of its affiliate chapters by supporting their work in a variety of ways.